St. John's Instrumentalists

 Blower Room Brass

 This group rehearses Sunday mornings at 10 am to prepare music for liturgies.
-It practices in the blower room behind the organ (hence the name), and it is led by professional trumpeter and educator Audrey Husted.
+It practices in the blower room behind the organ (hence the name), and it is led by professional musician and educator Joel Gettys.
 Additional trumpets, cornets, horns, trombones, euphonium, and tuba are welcome.